New York Yankees minor league players: Brando Mayea

-Elmer Rodriguez
+Zach Messinger

+Zachary Joseph Messinger (born October 4, 1999) is an American professional baseball pitcher for the New York Yankees organization.

+Messinger attended John H. Castle High School in Newburgh, Indiana, and the University of Virginia, where he played college baseball for the Virginia Cavaliers.
+He had a 5–3 win–loss record and a 4.42 earned run average in 51 appearances in his three seasons at Virginia.
+He helped the Cavaliers reach the 2021 College World Series.

+The New York Yankees selected Messinger in the 13th round, with the 393rd overall selection, in the 2021 MLB draft.
+He signed with the Yankees, receiving a $225,000 signing bonus.
+He made his professional debut in 2022 with the Tampa Tarpons.
+He pitched for the Hudson Valley Renegades in 2023.
+In 2024, he pitched for the Somerset Patriots.

+Yostin Peña

-Elmer Javier Rodriguez-Cruz (born August 18, 2003) is a Puerto Rican professional baseball pitcher in the New York Yankees organization.
+Yostin Antonio Peña (born October 19, 2007) is a Dominican professional baseball outfielder in the New York Yankees organization.

-Rodriguez-Cruz attended Leadership Christian Academy in Guaynabo, Puerto Rico.
-He was selected by the Boston Red Sox in the fourth round of the 2021 Major League Baseball draft.
-He spent his first professional season in 2022 with the Florida Complex League Red Sox and Salem Red Sox.
-He pitched 2023 with the Salem Red Sox and 2024 with Salem and Greenville Drive.

-On December 11, 2024 the Red Sox traded Rodriguez-Cruz to the New York Yankees for Carlos Narváez.
+Peña originally signed with the St. Louis Cardinals as an international free agent in January 2025, however the contract was voided due to age discrepancies and he became a free agent.
+In December 2025, he signed with the New York Yankees.

+Peña made his professional debut in 2026 with the Dominican Summer League Yankees, and was promoted to the Tampa Tarpons after hitting .375 with eight home runs, 47 runs batted in and 27 stolen bases over 37 games.

 Brock Selvidge

 Joshua Brock Selvidge (born August 28, 2002) is an American professional baseball pitcher in the New York Yankees organization.

 Selvidge attended Hamilton High School in Chandler, Arizona.
 As a junior in 2020, he was named the Gatorade Baseball Player of the Year for Arizona.
 Selvidge was drafted by the New York Yankees in the third round of the 2021 Major League Baseball draft.
-He signed with the Yankees rather than playing college baseball at Louisiana State University (LSU), and made his professional debut that season with the Florida Complex League Yankees.
+He signed with the Yankees rather than playing college baseball at Louisiana State University (LSU), and made his professional debut that season with the rookie-level Florida Complex League Yankees.

-He pitched 2022 with the FCL Yankees and played 2023 with Tampa Tarpons before being promoted to the Hudson Valley Renegades.
+Selvidge pitched 2022 with the FCL Yankees and played 2023 with the Single-A Tampa Tarpons before being promoted to the High-A Hudson Valley Renegades.

+On March 11, 2026, it was announced that Selvidge had undergone a season-ending internal brace procedure to repair the ulnar collateral ligament in his left elbow.